NoemiVergopolan/page/content/authors/admin/_index.md

 # {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.

 ---
-I am a computational hydrologist with a PhD in Civil and Environmental Engineering from Princeton University.
 My research aims to aid water resource decision-making by improving monitoring and forecasting of hydrological hazards and their impacts at the local scales.
 To this aim, I work developing scalable solutions for high-resolution hydrological predictions by leveraging satellite remote sensing, land surface modeling, machine learning, data fusion, and high-performance computing.
-Learn more about my research interests in [research](#projects) and [publications](publication).
+I obtained my PhD degree in Civil and Environmental Engineering from Princeton University in 2021.
+Currently, I am a Postdoctoral Research Associate at Princeton University working at the [NOAA](https://www.noaa.gov/) [Geophysical Fluid Dynamics Laboratory](https://www.gfdl.noaa.gov/).
+Learn more about my interests in [research](#projects) and [publications](publication).